 If you have photo or picture frames with broken glass, acrylic is perfect as a replacement.
 It is safer to use than glass and will withstand any knocks that it may receive.
 You can also create new frames from scratch, simply adding some affordable hooks and clips to the acrylic to create a set of matching frames in any size.

 In the same way as the tabletops, chairs and stools can often become scratched or in need of an overhaul.
 Simply cut your sheeting to size and apply with a good adhesive or tape.
 This is an easy way to add colour to your chairs and match them with the rest of your decor, without having to pay for brand new furniture.

 Revamp your Kitchen Cabinet Doors

-An easy and affordable way to breath new life into your kitchen is to add new doors to your cabinets.
-Simply choose a colour that you like, cut to size or order the custom size that you require, then fix them over the top of your existing door fronts for an instant face lift.
+An easy and affordable way to breathe new life into your kitchen is to add new doors to your cabinets.
+Simply choose a colour that you like, cut to size or order the custom size that you require, then fix them over the top of your existing door fronts for an instant facelift.

 Add New Bathroom Splashbacks

 Bathrooms don’t have to be boring.
 Update yours with a new colour scheme by using acrylic sheeting splashbacks or PVC Hygienic Wall Cladding.
 They have low moisture absorbance and are easy to clean, simply fixing over the top of any tired bathroom tiles that you may have.

 Give your Wardrobe Doors an Uplift